-Data integration, in its simplest form, involves retrieval from source, apply single (or) multi-step transformation(s) and save it in the target system.
+Data integration, in its simplest form, involves retrieval from source, applying single (or) multi-step transformation(s) and saving it in the target system.
 Enterprises are leveraging a variety of secondary data-stores to replicate transactional data for analytics / historical statistics or other reasons.
 Data synchronization between primary to secondary data-sources involved enterprises creating custom solutions that entailed investing a substantial amount of time and money.
 To address this crippling issue, the Kafka ecosystem came up with a framework called ‘Kafka Connect’.
-The framework addresses the data extraction / load aspect of the use-case only.
+The framework addresses only the data extraction / load aspect of the use-case.
 If the enterprises need transformation / mediation, then Apache Spark or other middleware technologies shall have to be leveraged with the transformed data fed back into Kafka before saving in the target system.
 For additional details referring to system design, please check out Confluent documentation.

 MSRCOSMOS has built an in-house product on similar lines with added capabilities, which is being successfully leveraged by multiple customers.
 Our next release of the product will leverage Kafka Connect for data ingestion while still keeping intact the core strengths of our product (i.e. analytics + machine learning).

-We leverage docker for testing new products / technologies / framework for obvious reasons.
-Here is a sample docker-compose file for kick-starting Kafka Connect:
+We leverage Docker for testing new products / technologies / framework for obvious reasons.
+Here is a sample Docker-compose file for kick-starting Kafka Connect:

 Happy Business Transformation!